 How to Participate: To participate in the Womb Loss course please fill out an application below.

-Once I receive your application I will contact you for a brief interview to ensure you are a good fit for the group and then complete your enrollment at that time.
+Once we receive your application we will contact you for a brief interview to ensure you are a good fit for the group and then complete your enrollment at that time.
 You may also enroll by phone by calling 512-766-7072.

 Types of Loss are Included in This Group?

-If you are primarily seeking help for grief due to a voluntary termination of a pregnancy this group is not a good fit for you but please contact me to inquire about individual therapy.
+If you are primarily seeking help for grief due to a voluntary termination of an unwanted pregnancy this group is not a good fit for you but please contact us to inquire about individual therapy.

 Admission to a Group